 Sustainability Comparison

-Target scores 7 points higher than Walmart on SINK's sustainability index.
+Target Corporation scores 2 points higher than Walmart on SINK's sustainability index.

 Question-by-question